-In this work, we show that the modulated light curve of long flares observed in the soft X-rays with

-Chandra/ACIS on young stars (V772 Ori, OW Ori) in the Orion star-forming region is well explained by flaring plasma sloshing back and forth inside a single flaring magnetic tube, that is several stellar radii long.
-Such long structures can be hardly mapped as semicircular loops, and in the following we will address them more generally as magnetic flux tubes.
+In this work, we show that the modulated light curve of long flares observed in the soft X-rays with Chandra/Advanced CCD Imaging Spectrometer (ACIS) on young stars (V772 Ori, OW Ori) in the Orion star-forming region is well explained by flaring plasma sloshing back and forth inside a single flaring magnetic tube that is several stellar radii long.
+Such long structures can hardly be mapped as semicircular loops, and in the following we will address them more generally as magnetic flux tubes.
 Both stars are surrounded by a disk and have been observed to be active accretors (see Section 2 for more details).
-The length of the flaring tubes analysed in this work is enough to suggest a connection between the star and the accretion disk.
+The length of the flaring tubes analyzed in this work is enough to suggest a connection between the star and the accretion disk.

-Section 2 describes the data, in Section 3 they are modelled and the results discussed in Section 4.
+In Section 2 we describe the data, in Section 3 we model the data, and in Section 4 we discuss our results.